jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 It doesn't matter how many steps are in the function; we still approximate the time complexity as 1.

-We need to add the ability to repeat code in order to create algorithms that are other than constant time.
+We need to be able to repeat code in order to create algorithms that are other than constant time.
 We've already seen one way to introduce repetition into our code, with recursion.
-Now we'll look at another way to do it, one you'll probably see much more often in actual code.
+Now we'll look at another way to do it, one you'll probably see much more often in actual programs.

 ## Iteration